ivanceras/orm/README.md

 	}
 ````

 If you prefer to use the fluentsql API, you can do so by:
+As a sign of warning, fluentsql API should be used only when the EntityManager/Query API is not capable of letting you express your very complex SQL statements such as the one used in Reporting.

 ````java